mohamedali5/AlternateBitProtocolSimulator/README.md

    - subnet_cadmium.hpp
 2. data_structures [This folder contains the header file for data structures used in the project]
    - message.hpp
+3. transform_output [This folder contains header file that converts output to a more readable format]
+   - transform_output.hpp

 ##### lib [This folder contains the 3rd party files header files and functionalties used in the project]
 1. cadmium [This folder contains cadmium functionalities]